Table of Contents

 Hike around Crno Jezero (Black Lake)

-Crno Jezero (Black Lake) is located close to the town of Zabljak, Montenegro’s winter sports destination, within the Durmitor National Park.
+Crno Jezero (Black Lake) is located close to the town of Zabljak, Montenegro’s winter sports destination, within the Durmitor National Park and is one of the best places to visit in Montenegro for its untouched nature.

 Mount Meded rises majestically behind Little Lake (the smaller of the two, obviously).
 Little lake is the deepest of the two and descends to depths of almost 50 metres.
 The larger “Big Lake” is only 25 metres deep but covers a larger area.